 So, how do we begin to address these issues?

-We are excited to be welcoming key LGBTQ+ Disability Advocates, including EMILY UNITY, WILLIAM WARD BOAS and AMBERLY HENSEN to explore your questions, including:
+We are excited to be welcoming key LGBTQ+ Disability Advocates, including AMY CORCORAN, WILLIAM WARD BOAS and AMBERLY HENSEN to explore your questions, including:

 • What Is LGBTQ+ Disability Advocacy and why is it important?